trys/trysv4/content/blog/basil.md

 ## Planning for 'appropriate scale'

 Basil was never going to take over the internet, but there was a chance a few others may like to use it.
-Rather than build it just for our internal use at Clearleft, I made sure the schema was set up to allow multiple groups to use the system.
+Rather than build it just for our internal use at [Clearleft](https://clearleft.com/), I made sure the schema was set up to allow multiple groups to use the system.
 This did mean the added complication of putting in an authentication system, but that in itself was an opportunity to build a password-less authentication flow for the first time.

 There was no need to [prepare for greater scale](https://twitter.com/dhh/status/1201992702860107776) than that.
-I think we've all been burned in the past worrying about whether the stack will cope with X users, with not basis for whether any users will arrive.
+I think we've all been burned in the past worrying about whether the stack will cope with X users, with no basis for whether _any_ users will arrive.
 More and more, I'm realising that building for myself, keeping in mind not to be exclusionary, nor paint myself into a corner, is the best bet for web things.

 ## Give it a go!